Best Air Compressors 2017 – Buyer’s Guide and Reviews

 This next compressor is designed for larger jobs, which is why it is a wheelbarrow-style model.
 You get a decent sized 5.5-gallon tank that provides more than sufficient air all of the time without needing a ton of time to recycle.
 In fact, it only takes fifty seconds to refill each time, making this one of the quickest units for its size.

 What really sets this model apart from the pack, however, is the lack of noise.
-Most compressors (especially this big) can be super loud, meaning that they are mostly designed to be used on worksites or outdoors.
+Most quietest air compressor for garage (especially this big) can be super loud, meaning that they are mostly designed to be used on work sites or outdoors.
 However, this particular unit only creates sixty decibels, which is a little less than regular human speech.
 That means that you can have this machine in your workshop or next to your showroom without having to worry about it being a distraction for clients or being too loud for your ears.
 Considering the performance and size, that is incredible.

 Speaking of performance, this unit provides up to 3.10 SCFM with a max PSI of 120.
 That means you can operate most mid-size tools such as nailers and staple guns.
 The pump also doesn’t use any oil, meaning that you get cleaner air without all of the maintenance required when having to lubricate the system.
 Finally, the whole thing is made of heavy-duty materials and is easy to maneuver, thanks to a soft grip handle and thick rubber wheels.
 Overall, this is an incredible compressor made all the better with its ultra-quiet capability.